Andre De Grasse: Philanthropy and public appearances

 In 2016, he established the Andre De Grasse Holiday Classic Basketball Tournament, a charity event that supports the Andre De Grasse Family Foundation.
 In September 2017, he appeared at WE Day, a WE Charity event in Toronto.
 De Grasse also created and participates annually in a basketball tournament named "Holiday Classic at Markham" at Pan Am Centre.
 All proceeds from the tournament go to the Andre De Grasse Family Foundation.

 Personal life

 He and his wife, American hurdler Nia Ali, have a daughter, Yuri, born June 2018 and a second child in May 2021.
 De Grasse is Catholic, having been influenced by the faith of his parents.
 He has the word "hope" and a prayer tattooed on his arm.

 Honours

 De Grasse's success at the Olympics led to him winning the 2016 Lionel Conacher Award as the Canadian Press male athlete of the year, and be presented with the Rising Star Award by the IAAF.
 In April 2017 De Grasse was a recipient of a Harry Jerome Award.
-De Grasse was made a member of the Order of Ontario for the class of 2022.
+De Grasse was made a member of the Order of Ontario for the class of 2022 and a member of the Order of Canada in 2025.